vivuchauhan/instadukan/README.md

 You may also see any lint errors in the console.

 # Install dependencies
-npm install
+npm install.\
-npm install react-redux redux
+npm install react-redux redux.\
-npm install react-router
+npm install react-router.\

 ### `npm test`